konstantinasfr/amber-tutorial/system_assembly.md

 - the CHARMM-GUI PDB has correct membrane coordinates,
 - and the full PIP molecule comes from `PIP.pdb`.

-We must bring all these pieces together into one consistent coordinate frame before sending the structure to tleap.
+We must bring all these pieces together into one pdb before sending the structure to tleap.

 ## 4A.
 Import All Required Structures